ruthenium044/Bouncee/README.md

 Easing library in progress

-Yhe math document of all the functions can be found [here](https://github.com/DeadMadman/Bouncee/blob/eb46ddae3406cadb2a822aff772c21cc1c8c971f/BounceeMD/Bouncee.pdf
+The math document of all the functions can be found [here](https://github.com/DeadMadman/Bouncee/blob/eb46ddae3406cadb2a822aff772c21cc1c8c971f/BounceeMD/Bouncee.pdf
 )

 Implementation differs but the essence of those functions stays